What is Agile Testing?

 - Automated testing may be so successful that they run out of important problems to solve, and thus turn to unimportant problems.

-Agile testing involves testing as early as possible in software development life cycle.
+Agile methodology in software testing involves testing as early as possible in the software development lifecycle.
 It demands high customer involvement and testing code as soon as it becomes available.
 The code should be stable enough to take it to system testing.
 Extensive regression testing can be done to make sure that the bugs are fixed and tested.
-Mainly, Communication between the teams makes agile testing success!!!
+Mainly, Communication between the teams makes agile model testing success!!!